-- After installation, perform a test to ensure that the flight control systems can move freely. - Before the first operation in flight, a functional test of the system needs to be conducted on the ground with special attention paid to any possible overcharging or overheating of the system. - Any impact on the weight and balance of the aircraft needs to be considered. - The instructions and tests defined by the equipment manufacturer shall be followed.
+- After installation, perform a test to ensure that the flight control systems can move freely. - Before the first operation in flight, a functional test of the system needs to be conducted on the ground with special attention paid to any possible overcharging or overheating of the system. - Any impact on the weight and balance of the aircraft needs to be considered. - The Instructions and tests defined by the equipment manufacturer shall be followed.

-- If more than one battery will be charged at the same time, then all these batteries must have the same voltage and be of the same type and voltage (e.g. only lead-acid batteries running on 12 V). - Any limitations defined by the solar cell and charging system manufacturer apply. - Any limitations defined by the aircraft manufacturer apply (e.g. a limitation to install such solar cells onto a certain area on the surface of the sailplane). - The installation of solar cells on structural parts such as the fuselage (i.e. not on the doors) is subject to the aircraft manufacturer not technically objecting (i.e. NTO) to this installation. - Direct power supply to flight instruments and ATC equipment solely by solar cells is not allowed. - The maximum power of the solar cells installed by means of this SC cannot exceed 40 W.
+- If more than one battery will be charged at the same time, then all these batteries must have the same voltage and be of the same type and voltage (e.g. only lead-acid batteries running on 12 V). - Any limitations defined by the solar cell and charging system manufacturer apply. - Any limitations defined by the aircraft manufacturer apply (e.g. a limitation to install such solar cells onto a certain area on the surface of the sailplane). - The installation of solar cells on structural parts such as the fuselage (i.e. not on the doors) is subject to the aircraft manufacturer not technically objecting (i.e. NTO) to this installation. - Solar cells must always be connected to the storage battery; dDirect power supply of power to flight instruments and ATC equipment solely by solar cells is not allowed. - The maximum power of the solar cells installed by means of this SC cannot exceed 40 W.

-Amend the AFM with an AFMS that contains or references the equipment instructions for operation, as required (e.g. normal, abnormal and emergency procedures for solar cell system power off).
+Amend the AFM with an AFMS that contains or references the equipment instructions for operation, as required (e.g. Nnormal, Aabnormal and Eemergency Pprocedures for solar cell system power off).

-Amend the ICAs to establish the required actions regarding the maintenance/cleaning/caring actions for the solar cells and charging system.
+Amend the ICAs to establish the required actions regarding the maintenance/cleaning/caring actions for the solar cells and charging system, as required.